Legacy of Pedro II of Brazil: Historical assessments

 The Brazilian American historian Richard Graham praised Brazilian politics affirming that "Brazil enjoyed all appearances of a functioning representative democracy.
 Foreign observers were virtually unanimous in praising a political system that seemed so like the bourgeois regimes of Europe.
 The main focus of their enthusiasm lay in the regularity of elections and in the alternation of parties in power.
 The government scrupulously observed the Constitution, individual rights seemed protected, and no military leader or other dictator overthrew the elected government."
 The Brazilian historian Pedro Calmon in his work covering Brazilian history asserted that during Pedro II's reign the "politics became British–like, and were improved, creating processes which began to function under the vigilant eyes of the emperor", and which allowed "the evolution of democracy in Brazil".

 José Murilo de Carvalho, a biographer of the Emperor, wrote that at the time he was deposed the nation had been consolidated, the slave trade had been abolished, and the foundations of a representative system had been established due to uninterrupted elections and broad freedom of the press.
 He remarked that for "the longevity of his government and the transformations effected during its course, no other head of State has marked more deeply the history of the country."

 The historian Pedro Karp Vasquez wrote that the Emperor ushered "the country into a period of stability and prosperity after 1850.
 Enormously interested in everything that was related to scientific discoveries, Dom Pedro II sought to modernize the nation, in many instances anticipating initiatives in European nations."
-Another biographer of Pedro II, Renato Sêneca Fleury, remarked that "in the History of Brazil, the pages dedicated to Pedro II, ascribe to him complete justice, heightening his moral greatness, his immense patriotism and the great well–being he accorded to Brazil" and that he "became immortal in the heart of the Brazilian people.
+Another biographer of Pedro II, Renato Sêneca Fleury, remarked that "in the History of Brazil, the pages dedicated to Pedro II, ascribe to him complete justice, heightening his moral greatness, his immense patriotism and the great well-being he accorded to Brazil" and that he "became immortal in the heart of the Brazilian people.
 Schools, libraries, hospitals, cultural societies, theaters, streets, squares, here, there, all over Brazil, exist which have received Pedro II's name."
-Notable instances include Colégio Pedro II, a traditional school at the state of Rio de Janeiro; Estrada de Ferro Dom Pedro II, an important railway which used to connect the states of Rio de Janeiro, São Paulo and Minas Gerais; Hospício Pedro II, the first psychiatric hospital in Brazil and second in Latin America; Theatro Pedro II, a theater and opera house at the state of São Paulo and Pedro II, a city in the northeastern state of Piauí.
+Notable instances include Colégio Pedro II, a traditional school in the state of Rio de Janeiro; Estrada de Ferro Dom Pedro II, an important railway which used to connect the states of Rio de Janeiro, São Paulo and Minas Gerais; Hospício Pedro II, the first psychiatric hospital in Brazil and second in Latin America; Theatro Pedro II, a theater and opera house in the state of São Paulo and Pedro II, a city in the northeastern state of Piauí.